data-umbrella/event-transcripts/2020/19-matti-numpy.md

 question about GDB.
 Could you go over briefly ways to use GDB with numpy?
-So Brian are you using windows or linux?
+So Brian are you using windows or linux? other other
-I can show you in linux I can't really show you in windows so did my uh my screen made itself smaller let me make this font bigger.
+I can show you in Linux I can't really show you in Windows so did my uh my screen made itself smaller let me make this font bigger.